Boosting Automatic Exercise Evaluation Through Musculoskeletal Simulation-Based IMU Data Augmentation: Introduction

-A major challenge in this field is the limited availability of training data, a constraint faced by many research groups.
-The datasets collected by our team \cite{spilz_automatic_2023} and other research groups \cite{xing_functional_2022, wu_development_2020} exhibit three key issues: a small quantity of data points per exercise, a highly imbalanced label distribution, and a limited number of recorded subjects, leading to limited diversity in movement patterns.
-These data limitations impede the development of robust machine learning models for motion assessment and often lead to poor generalization, especially on unseen subjects\cite{spilz_automatic_2023, scheurer_comparing_2020, kianifar_automated_2017}.
+The main reason for the observed performance decline is the limited availability of training data, a constraint shared across the field.
+Datasets collected by our group~\citep{spilz_automatic_2023} and others~\citep{xing_functional_2022, wu_development_2020} exhibit three key issues: a small quantity of data points per exercise, a pronounced class imbalance, and a limited number of recorded subjects, resulting in limited diversity in movement patterns.
+These data limitations impede the development of robust machine learning models for motion assessment and often lead to poor generalization, especially on unseen subjects~\citep{spilz_automatic_2023, scheurer_comparing_2020, kianifar_automated_2017}.

 Comprehensive data collection efforts alone cannot resolve this issue.
 In addition to the substantial monetary and temporal resources required, it is highly challenging to recruit appropriate test participants representative of the full spectrum of movement performance.
 Acquiring samples of perfectly executed repetitions requires test subjects with extraordinary abilities, which are scarce within the general population.
 In contrast, intentionally inducing severely flawed repetitions carries an ethically unacceptable risk of injury.

-Given these constraints, alternative strategies have been explored to overcome the scarcity and limitations inherent in experimental data collection.
-Recent literature presents several promising approaches for generating artificial IMU data.
+As an alternative, a growing body of work generates synthetic or augmented IMU data rather than collecting more.
+These approaches differ in two respects that are decisive for exercise evaluation: the input data they require, and whether they can assign a class label to a newly generated movement.
+The following review is ordered along these two axes.

-Several approaches generate IMU data based on data from other domains such as motion capture (MoCap) data \cite{sharifi_renani_use_2021, mundt_estimation_2020, uhlenberg_synhar_2024}, video data \cite{kwon_imutube_2020} or pose data \cite{zolfaghari_sensor_2024}.
-These approaches are promising, yet they only work if the corresponding MoCap, video or pose data is available.
+Some of these generate IMU data based on data from other domains such as motion capture (MoCap) data~\citep{sharifi_renani_use_2021, mundt_estimation_2020, uhlenberg_synhar_2024}, video data~\citep{kwon_imutube_2020} or pose data~\citep{zolfaghari_sensor_2024}.
+These approaches are promising, yet they only work if the corresponding MoCap, video, or pose data are available.
 Such data, however, is often scarce or unavailable, particularly in the context of specialized physiotherapeutic exercises.